choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 5. Calculate the Molarity of the Dialyzed Protein.

   - Molarity=[Concentration]/Molecular Weight
+6. Store protein in an amber vial [CAT NO. 03-339-23D] and Label: Contents, date, concentration, intials of creator

 `IT IS CRITICAL THAT ALL EXPERIMENTS OCCUR WITHIN THIS DIALYZED ITC ASSAY BUFFER, OTHERWISE THE RESULTS WILL BE SKEWED.` If one runs out of the 2L of ITC Assay Buffer, the entire set up/dialysis procedure needs to be repeated so that all experiments can be performed in the new dialysis buffer